Carlos Takam: Takam vs. Nascimento, Sprott, Arias

-Takam fought three times in 2015, defeating Marcelo Luiz Nascimento and Michael Sprott by knockout and George Arias by unanimous decision in an eight round bout.
+Takam fought three times in 2015, defeating Marcelo Nascimento and Michael Sprott by knockout and George Arias by unanimous decision in an eight round bout.

 Career from 2016–2017

 Takam vs. Parker

 On 21 May 2016 Carlos Takam fought Joseph Parker in an IBF heavyweight title eliminator.
 The winner would be required to fight for the world title against the reigning champion, Anthony Joshua of Britain.
 Prior to the fight being announced, Parker and his handlers twice avoided fighting Takam the previous year because of the risk involved.
 The fight took place with Parker winning a unanimous decision after twelve rounds, in front of a vocal home crowd at South Auckland's Vodafone Events Centre in New Zealand.
 Two judges scored it 116–112, and one at 115–113.
 Despite the result the fight was very close until the end with Takam landing painful and dangerous combinations of shots.